-Editor’s Note: We are republishing this profile on the 9th anniversary of the horrific Sandy Hook shooting.
+Editor’s Note: We are republishing this profile in the wake of the horrific elementary school shooting in Uvalde, Texas.

 On Dec.
 14, 2012, Scarlett Lewis’s day started like any other when she sent son Jesse to school at Sandy Hook Elementary School.
 It ended in a way that no parent could possibly ever prepare for.